-A.L.I.C.E. - In the past, the message was to lock down-turn out the lights, lock the door and hide under a desk.
-That method alone has proven to not always be the most effective.
-The new, nationally recognized approach is called A.L.I.C.E., or Alert, Lockdown, Inform, Counter and Evacuation.
+A.L.I.C.E. - When danger is present, we use the nationally recognized approach called A.L.I.C.E., or Alert, Lockdown, Inform, Counter and Evacuation.
 It emphasizes making active decisions-making such as barricading classroom doors or evacuating.
 Centerville Schools, in partnership with local law enforcement, are training and educating staff and students on what to do in an emergency situation.
 When confronted with an unexpected event, especially one of violence, we must act quickly to determine the best action to take.
 This can be accomplished through training and practice.
-We will practice different strategies to create a mindset that allows staff (and students, depending on age) to make the best decision possible, given the information available
+We will practice different strategies to create a mindset that allows staff (and students, depending on age) to make the best decision possible, given the information available.

-- The A.L.I.C.E. emergency response plan includes:
+The A.L.I.C.E. emergency response plan includes:

 - A Alert, Get the word out, be Aware of your surroundings

 - L Lockdown if necessary and appropriate

 - I Give as much INFORMation as possible

 - C Counter, if necessary

+- E Evacuate, if possible